Who We Are

 Ben Falk, M.A.L.D: Design, Planning, Systems Optimization

 Ben developed Whole Systems Design, LLC as a land-based response to biological and cultural extinction and the increasing separation between people and elemental things.
 Life as a designer, builder, ecologist, tree-tender, and backcountry traveler continually informs Ben’s integrative approach to developing landscapes and buildings.
 His home landscape and the WSD studio site in Vermont's Mad River Valley serve as a proving ground for the regenerative land developments featured in the projects of Whole Systems Design.
 Ben has studied architecture and landscape architecture at the graduate level and holds a master’s degree in land-use planning and design.
 He has conducted nearly 200 site development consultations across New England and facilitated dozens of courses on permaculture design, property selection, microclimate design, and design for climate change.
+Ben is the author of the award-winning book the Resilient Farm and Homestead (Chelsea Green, 2013).

 For more, see Ben Falk's recent TEDx talk.